vovapasko/dmc-front/techdoc.md

 	> returns view mode template

 #### Pipes
-Contains reusable pipes for processing complex logic in html
+Contains reuseable pipes for processing complex logic in html

 - contractors-arrangment
 	> returns arrangment of all contractors by format